 - What level of responsibility can I handle?

 - What salary level is important for me to attain?

 These are value questions.
 Being able to answer these questions and others like them clearly plays a key role in achieving career satisfaction and success.
 Employment opportunities vary widely.
 The match between your values and a job’s components can range all the way from wonderful to reasonably good to awful.

 It is necessary to have some criteria for career decisions.
-They also provide the means to evaluate the merits and negotiate the terms of actual job options.
+These values also provide the means to evaluate the merits and negotiate the terms for actual job offerings.
 The process we use centers around values clarification.
-When you finish our test you will be in a much better position to translate your values into a negotiating position.
-This allows you to experience the rich rewards of doing work in harmony with your deepest feelings and strongest beliefs about life/career satisfaction.
+When you finish our test. you will be in a much better position to translate your values into a strong negotiating position.
+This allows you to experience the rich rewards of doing work in harmony with your deepest feelings and strongest beliefs about life and career satisfaction.

-This test can be taken online, is interactive and the results may be printed.
-We hope you enjoy this and other special tests that we offer on this site!
+This interactive test can be taken online and the results may be printed.
+We hope you enjoy this and the other special tests that we offer on this site.